stud131/docs-monaca/content/products_guide/debugger/debug.en.md

 ##  Monaca Debugger with Monaca Local Development Tools

-Monaca local development tools are Monaca CLI, Monaca Localkit and Monaca for Visual Studio.
+Monaca local development tools are Monaca CLI, and Monaca Localkit.

 ### Prerequisite for USB Debugging with Monaca